tidyverse/readr/README.md

 ## Usage

-readr is part of the core tidyverse, so load it with:
+readr is part of the core tidyverse, so you can load it with:

 ``` r
 library(tidyverse)